RascalSoftware/RAT-Docs/source/tutorial/savingOutputs.rst

 ==========================
 Copying and Saving Outputs
 ==========================
 When you have completed your analysis, usually you will want to save a copy of your work for subsequent analysis.
-The problem definition can either be cloned so analysis is attempted with different parameters without risk of losing the best fits, or it can be saved to a file or as a script as detailed in the sections below
+The **Project** can either be cloned so analysis is attempted with different parameters without risk of losing the best fits, or it can be saved to a file or as a script as detailed in the sections below

 ****************